angzla/StarrySwarm/README.md

 # StarrySwarm
 This work is an art project that explores how different swarm algorithms, algorithms based off of collective intelligent systems in nature, can make art from inputted audio.
 I use Processing to visualize KANTS, PSO, and BOIDS and compare the outputs based on visual variability for different music genres and sounds.
-In my thesis linked [here](https://scholarship.claremont.edu/scripps_theses/2565), I discuss how StarrySwarm, my implementation of BOIDS, was the most dynamic across movement and color and responsive to changes in sound.
+In my thesis linked [here](https://scholarship.claremont.edu/scripps_theses/2565) and pdf [here](https://drive.google.com/file/d/1HI5bjpnPcctkYzpv3L9yVeFsn1tz7gLC/view?usp=sharing), I discuss how StarrySwarm, my implementation of BOIDS, was the most dynamic across movement and color and responsive to changes in sound.

 ## Videos
 View all videos here: [gallery](https://youtube.com/playlist?list=PLsro6Cwvmceuaw9eLh6N0waUc08S1HUG7&si=ASSh_qcwqHQQU-WI)